 (xiii) FRS 102 is organised by topic with each topic presented in a separate numbered section.
 Cross-references to paragraphs are identified by section followed by paragraph number.
 Paragraph numbers are in the form of xx.yy, where xx is the section number and yy is the sequential paragraph number within that section.
-Those paragraphs that apply solely to public benefit entities are identified by the prefix 'PBE'3.
+Those paragraphs that apply solely to public benefit entities are identified by the prefix 'PBE'.
 In order to maintain consistency with the paragraph numbering of the IFRS for SMEs, when a paragraph from the IFRS for SMEs has been deleted and not replaced with an alternative paragraph, the phrase [not used] is given.
 In examples that include monetary amounts, the measuring unit is Currency Unit (abbreviated as CU).

-2 The Financial Reporting Council (FRC) became the prescribed body for issuing accounting standards on 2 July 2012; the prescribed body was previously the Accounting Standards Board (ASB).
+The Financial Reporting Council (FRC) became the prescribed body for issuing accounting standards on 2 July 2012; the prescribed body was previously the Accounting Standards Board (ASB).
 References in this section and Appendix V are made to the FRC, ASB or Accounting Council, as appropriate in terms of the time period and context of the reference.

-3 In some cases 'PBE' prefixed paragraphs also apply to other entities in a public benefit entity group.
+&lt;sup>3 In some cases 'PBE' prefixed paragraphs also apply to other entities in a public benefit entity group.

 - (xiv) All the paragraphs of FRS 102 have equal authority.
 Some sections include appendices of implementation guidance or examples.
 Some of these are an integral part of the FRS while others provide guidance concerning its application; each specifies its status. - (xv) This FRS is set out in Sections 1 to 35 and the Glossary (Appendix I).
-Terms defined in the Glossary are in bold type the first time they appear in each section and sub-section within Section 34.
-FRS 102 Was updated in August 201A.
-Hand this edition is no longer current.
+Terms defined in the Glossary are in bold type the first time they appear in each section and sub-section within Section 34. - (xvi) This edition of FRS 102 issued in August 2014 updates the edition of FRS 102 issued in March 2013 for the following: - (a) an editorial amendment to Section 11 Basic Financial Instruments and Section 12 Other Financial Instruments Issues in relation to the presentation requirements for financial instruments issued on 19 March 2014; - (b) an editorial amendment to Section 35 Transition to this FRS in relation to the transitional exemptions for service concession arrangements issued on 19 March 2014: - (c) Amendments to FRS 102 Basic financial instruments and Hedge accounting issued in July 2014; and - (d) the correction of some minor typographical errors.